NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 When to consult

 An employer and/or person conducting a business or undertaking (PCBU) must consult with workers when they are likely to be or are directly affected by a situation involving their health and safety.
-And workers have to have an opportunity to express their views and contribute to any decisions relating to their health and safety.
+Workers must have to have an opportunity to express their views and contribute to any decisions relating to their health and safety.

 For instance, any change to equipment, even for risk control purposes, must be discussed with workers before the change is made.
 Workers also need to be involved in any conversation about the adequacy of facilities.